marcialu/MyTickets/README.md

 # Student-My-Tickets
-The Tickets for the student account, all generated ticktes.
+The Tickets for the student account.